The 2016 Open Enrollment period begins on Wednesday, 11/4/15 and ends on Wednesday, 11/18/15. During this period you have the opportunity to:

-To access The New School's online enrollment system, go to my.newschool.edu and log in with your regular user name and password, click on the "employee" tab, and click the link in the Open Enrollment section.
+To access The New School's online enrollment system, go to my.newschool.edu and log in with your regular user name and password, click on the "services" tab, and click the link in the Open Enrollment section.
 Unfortunately we have discovered an issue with the Open Enrollment system this year which requires you to log into my.newschool.edu using either Chrome or Safari web browsers (not Internet Explorer or Firefox).
 We have a support page with more details about the browser workaround.

 You cannot make Qualified Transportation Plan (QTE) or Tax-Deferred Annuity (TDA) Retirement Plan elections via the system (see the section below for information.)

 UnitedHealthcare (along with Optum Rx and UnitedHealthcare Vision), Delta Dental, EBPA and TIAA-CREF will continue to administer New School benefit plans in 2016.

 On January 1 the cost of the New School health care plan will increase by 3.4%, and since the university and enrolled employees share in the cost of the health care plan, both the employee and university costs will increase respectively by that amount.
 We encourage you to review the 2016 Contribution Chart for employee and university costs.

 See the 2016 Health Care and Dental Care Contributions section below for 2016 employee and university premiums.

 The original healthcare renewal came in at a 7.7% increase and, as a result, the university and the benefits committee made the difficult decisions to make some plan design changes in order to reduce the increase from 7.7% to 3.4%.

 We will no